Modern Languages Initial Teacher Education

-The aim is to support trainees to become inspirational teachers of languages who are able to support language learners to develop the linguistic skills and intercultural competence necessary to operate effectively as 21st century global citizens.
+This course will give you the necessary skills to support pupils to develop the linguistic skills and intercultural competence required to operate effectively as 21st century global citizens.

-Five themes permeate the course, which embodies developing innovative approaches to teaching and learning modern languages in schools for the future:
+Five themes underpin the course, which embody developing incorporates developing innovative approaches to teaching and learning modern languages in schools for the future:

 - Content of modern languages learning and teaching

 - Communication in modern languages learning and teaching

 - Cognition and thinking skills through modern languages

 - Cultures for modern languages learning and teaching